 Introduction

 India is one of the major players in the agriculture sector worldwide and it is the primary source of livelihood for ~55% of India’s population.
 India has the world's largest cattle herd (buffaloes), the largest area planted for wheat, rice, and cotton, and is the largest producer of milk, pulses, and spices in the world.
 It is the second-largest producer of fruit, vegetables, tea, farmed fish, cotton, sugarcane, wheat, rice, cotton, and sugar.
 The agriculture sector in India holds the record for second-largest agricultural land in the world generating employment for about half of the country’s population.
 Thus, farmers become an integral part of the sector to provide us with a means of sustenance.
-(IBEF.ORG)
+(IBEF.ORG).

 Aggregating small and marginal farmers to enable them to integrate with agricultural markets is one of themajor challenges in India.
 Economic scarcity, access to market information and the value of agricultural commodities and ignorance of updated methods about agriculture and pre and post harvesting practices are the major issues faced by small and marginal farmers.
 This challenge is also important for two other reasons.
 Firstly, the growing demand for quality agricultural and food products.
-Second, increasing attention to the potential ofthe total farm value to ensure reward prices for farmersand lower prices for consumers.(Verma et al,2021)
+Second, increasing attention to the potential ofthe total farm value to ensure reward prices for farmersand lower prices for consumers(Verma et al,2021).

 Farmer Producer Organization is a group of at least ten farmers to take up agriculture and allied activities as business to increase incomelevel of members.
 It enables members to pool their produce inside the company which can be sold under a single brand, develops a strong bargaining power inthe market, reduces or avoids intermediaries, helps toraise more funds which can be used to purchase good quality seeds, logistics and marketing.
 It is different from other farmer groups.
-FPO possesses only farmer members (both male and female) with no upper limit of members and more than one family member may get membership.
-(Yadav et al, 2022)
+FPO possesses only farmer members (both male and female) with no upper limit of members and more than one family member may get membership (Yadav et al, 2022).

 FPOs established under the State Cooperative Acts, Cooperative Societies Act, Companies Act, Multi-State Cooperative Society Act, Indian Trusts Act and Societies Registration Act (Vahoniya et a, 2022l).
-FPOs are most commonly formed under the Companies Act or the Cooperative Societies Act.
-(Shalini et al,2022),
+FPOs are most commonly formed under the Companies Act or the Cooperative Societies Act (Shalini et al,2022).

 Materials and Methods

 The study employed a structured interview schedule to gather data aligned with its objectives.
 It was conducted on Annadata Khet Utpadak Sahkari Mandali of Idar taluka of Gujarat, using primary data from member farmers and secondary data from literature, publications, and websites.
-A descriptive research approach was adopted to Identify the problems faced by member farmers.
+A descriptive research approach was adopted to identify the problems faced by member farmers.
 Using probability sampling, 100 member farmers were surveyed over 60 days.
 Data were analyzed through tabular methods and statistical tools such as Henry Garrett Ranking method.

 Results and Discussion